StackExchange/dnscontrol/docs/_providers/dnsmadeeasy.md

 ## Development

 ### Debugging
-Set `DNSME_DEBUG` environment variable to dump all API calls made by this provider.
+Set `DNSMADEEASY_DEBUG_HTTP` environment variable to dump all API calls made by this provider.

 ### Testing
 Set `sandbox` key to any non-empty value in credentials JSON alongside `api_key` and `secret_key` to make all API calls against DNS Made Easy sandbox environment.